periode/thesis/communications/reset_journal/article.md

 From this early period of a public interaction between fellow members of the same private organization, to the current situation of a large-scale interaction of distributed individuals and organizations over one of the most popular JavaScript styleguides, the discursive strategies of both the maintainers and of the commenters and contributors have shifted.
 This is due in part to the fact that the creation of the styleguide is not collaborative, in the open-source sense of the term.
 Since rational discussion leading to a possible change of mind of the maintainer isn't possible, the alternative chosen by the Airbnb team is the didactic explanation of non-negotiable rules.
 One example is featured in the explanation of an early issue opened on the styleguide about the broader need for styleguides; the creator responds with a pedagogical *métaphore filée* of painters and fine artists rather than logically, rationally approaching the need for consistent codebases[^59].
 Along with the fact that this interaction reveals the desire for the maintainers of the project (i.e. Airbnb employees) to explain, rather than discuss, the conclusion of this particular discussion also sheds light on the forking mechanism as used in a discursive situation.
 Along with this particular issue, others also confirm the fact that forking acts as an end-all conclusion to the debate, in which another discussion is created, taking as its axiom the contentious proposals evoked in the base branch[^60][^61][^62].

 Additionally, a particular aspect of `airbnb/javascript` is the progressive inclusion of *why* such a rule has been decided in the read-only `README.md`[^62b].
 By coupling exhaustivity with justification, the main task remaining for the maintainers of the project is to continue the explanation of why things are the way they are[^62c].
 The case of `prefer-default-exports` highlights the pattern of a maintainer repeating the same justification for recurring questions[^63][^64][^65].
 What happens on the repository is the development of a pedagogical discussion in which the "bugs" opened are presented as misunderstandings from the commenter's point of view, asking the maintainers, not to justify their style choices, but rather to *explain* how one can write code that would better match the guidelines explained[^66].
-If that explanation fails, as in the `prefer-default-export` examples above, another strand of conversation is engaged in by one of the core maintainers, user `ljhard`, former Airbnb employee, and then member of TC39, the technical commitee in charge of the design of ECMAScript, of which JavaScript is an offshoot.
+If that explanation fails, as in the `prefer-default-export` examples above, another strand of conversation is engaged in by one of the core maintainers, user `ljharb`, former Airbnb employee, and then member of TC39, the technical commitee in charge of the design of ECMAScript, of which JavaScript is an offshoot.
 These conversations essentially consist in him providing *ad hoc* explanations when external users are confused about the purpose of a rule or, even further, in re-organizing their code[^67][^68].
-In this case, `ljhard` not only acts as a community manager rather than a project maintainer *per se*, but also eschews any discussions based on subjective preferences by providing a technical solution to any question asked, therefore showing that the `airbnb/javascript` style guide is not only exhaustive, consistent, but also implementable.
+In this case, `ljharb` not only acts as a community manager rather than a project maintainer *per se*, but also eschews any discussions based on subjective preferences by providing a technical solution to any question asked, therefore showing that the `airbnb/javascript` style guide is not only exhaustive, consistent, but also implementable.

 What we've seen in `airbnb/javascript` here is that the technical environment of GitHub issues have been re-purposed from actual bug-tracking for Airbnb's employees, towards rather as a didactic platform using a pedagogical approach, in a balance of both closed-source documents and open-source practices.
 The combination between one canonical document—uneditable beyond those with privileges, despite GitHub's pull request mechanism—which exhaustively covers almost all controversial use-cases in the language, along with a skilled maintainer explaining issues to the commenters individually (in a reversal of the classical format of a bug in the software which needs to match the code, into a bug in the code, which needs to match the software), and ultimately the recourse to the process of forking as a concluding argument; all of these can explain both `airbnb/javascript`'s popularity and its high number of forks.